 Rules for Riding with Uber

-The rules governing Uber varies from city to city.
+The rules governing Uber vary from city to city.
 Some cities require drivers to undergo driving and background checks beyond those that Uber conducts.
 In other places, entirely new transportation categories have been introduced to cover Uber and other ride-sharing services, to ensure that drivers and passengers are protected by some kind of insurance.

 Uber's expansion has been swift, and it's run into regulatory hurdles in almost all the cities where it expands for either skirting or avoiding transportation laws covering taxis and other car-for-hire services.

 And particularly in European cities, taxi drivers' protests have greeted new expansions of Uber; their argument is that by not following the same licensing and training rules, Uber has introduced unfair competition.